reborg/applenews-api/README.md

 openssl x509 -in <(openssl s_client -connect hostname:443 -prexit 2>/dev/null) -out ~/example.crt
 sudo keytool -importcert -file ~/example.crt -alias example -keystore $(/usr/libexec/java_home)/jre/lib/security/cacerts -storepass changeit
 ```

+If you don't have `/usr/libexec/java_home` on your system, just replace `$(/usr/libexec/java_home)` with the Java home on your system.
+How to find the java home on your system is an easy google-able solution.

 ## How to run the tests